gabrielabess/gabrielabess/README.md

 ###

-<p align="left">Estou no primeiro semestre de Analise e Desenvolvimento de Sistemas no Instituto Federal do Rio Grande do Sul.</p>
+<p align="left">Estou no primeiro semestre de Análise e Desenvolvimento de Sistemas no Instituto Federal do Rio Grande do Sul.</p>

 ###